-A U.S. beneficial owner of a Strip will accrue income on the Strip in accordance with the OID rules set forth in the Code.
+Inclusion in Income as Original Issue Discount.
+A U.S. Beneficial Owner of a Strip will accrue income on the Strip in accordance with the OID rules as described below.
 In this regard, the application of the OID rules to the Strips is subject to significant uncertainty, and therefore purchasers of the Strips are urged to consult with their own tax advisors.
-Generally, however, it is anticipated that each U.S. beneficial owner of a Strip will be required to include in income, as OID, the difference between (1) the stated redemption price at maturity for a Principal Strip and the amount of the Tax Credit for a Tax Credit Strip owned by such person (which generally would include all payments (or deemed payments) to be made on the Strip subsequent to the date that the stripping was effected or, if later, the date of the U.S. beneficial owner's purchase of the Strip) and (2) the U.S. beneficial owner's purchase price for the Strip (or, in the case of a person who effects a stripping and, disposes of one or more of the Strips, the portion of the person's basis in the Bond which is allocable to the retained Strips, as determined pursuant to the rules set forth in the preceding paragraph).
+Generally, however, it is anticipated that each U.S. Beneficial Owner of a Strip will be required to include in income, as OID, the difference between (1) in the case of a Principal Component, its stated redemption price at maturity, and, in the case of a Tax Credit Component, the amount of the Tax Credit and (2) the U.S. Beneficial Owner's purchase price for the Strip (or, in the case of a person who effects a stripping transaction and disposes of one or more of the Strips, the portion of the person's basis in the Bond which was allocated to the retained Strips as described above).